James Cash Penney

 James Cash Penney Jr. (September 16, 1875 – February 12, 1971) was an American businessman and entrepreneur who founded the JCPenney stores in 1902.

-Early life
+Early life and education

-J. C. Penney was born on September 16, 1875, on a farm outside of Hamilton, Caldwell County, Missouri.
-He was the seventh of twelve children, only six of whom lived to adulthood, born to James Cash Penney and Mary Frances (born Paxton) Penney.
-Penney's father was a Baptist preacher and farmer whose strict discipline included making his son pay for his own clothing once he reached 8 years of age.
+Penney was born on September 16, 1875, on a farm outside of Hamilton, Missouri, the seventh of twelve children, only six of whom lived to adulthood, born to James Cash Penney and Mary Frances (born Paxton) Penney.
+Penney's father was a Baptist preacher and farmer whose strict discipline included making his son pay for his own clothing once he reached eight years of age.

-After graduation from Hamilton High School, Penney intended to attend college with the hopes of becoming a lawyer.
-However, his father's untimely death forced a change in plans, and Penney was forced to take a job as a store clerk to help support the family.
+After graduation from Hamilton High School, Penney intended to attend college with hopes of becoming a lawyer.
+His father's untimely death, however, forced a change in plans, and Penney was forced to work as a store clerk to help support the family.
 Penney's tuberculosis caused him to venture west to Longmont, Colorado.